mronta/Erlang-Mini-Blockchain-Node/README.md

+# Erlang Mini-Blockchain Node

-The specification can be found at: https://github.com/sacerdot/MiniErlangBlockchain
+The node specification can be found at: https://github.com/sacerdot/MiniErlangBlockchain